Garage Storage Made Easy | Moving and Organizing Advice

 Garages of Yesterday, Today, and Tomorrow

-Today’s garages are used as flexible space and serve many purposes.
+Today’s garages are used as flexible spaces and serve many purposes.
 Some of your neighbors may take a creative approach and turn their garages into man caves, music studios, or a garage-based business start-up.
 Others have a place to park their cars as well as space for garage storage.

 What will tomorrow’s garage look like?
 That mostly depends on what the cars of the future will look like, and who better to ask that Jay Leno, a world-renowned car aficionado whose new CNBC show, Jay Leno’s Garage, airs on CNBC Prime Time.